krzysztof-durski/se19_db/README.md

 # se19_db

 It's a project about DB

+Run by python app.py